thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

   No matter what style of birthday party you wish to create, we can help.
-  Whether you are looking for a relaxing day on the water with some yummy food and a few drinks.
+  Whether you are looking for a relaxing day on the water with a BBQ and a few beers.
 A kids birthday party with a beach stopover, sand castles, cakes and clowns.
-Or a raucous birthday party with loud music, inflatables and all the trimmings, we are here for you.
+Or a boat party with cocktails, inflatable flamingos and awesome tunes bring it on!

-  We have some great Gold Coast birthday party ideas also.
+  Our guests tell us that spending a day (or evening) on the water was one of their best ever Gold Coast birthday party ideas!

    At Sailing In Paradise, we are continually striving to create the best experience possible for our guests.